 Most moms want to breastfeed, and try to nurse.
-More than 3 out of 4 mothers initiate breastfeeding during their hospital stay.
-However, less than half are still nursing at 6 months.
-Fewer than 1 of of 5 babies are still nursing at 12 months.
+In the US, 8 out of 10 mothers initiate breastfeeding during their hospital stay.
+However, only half are still nursing at 6 months, and less than a third are still nursing at 12 months.

 The figures for exclusive breastfeeding (no water, formula, or solids) are even more discouraging.
-Only 1 out of 3 moms is still exclusively breastfeeding her baby at 3 months; and about 1 out 0f 10 are still exclusively nursing at 6 months, as the AAP (American Academy of Pediatrics) recommends.
+Only 44% of mothers are still exclusively breastfeeding at 3 months; and about 22% are still exclusively nursing at 6 months, as the AAP (American Academy of Pediatrics) recommends.

 Mothers usually approach breastfeeding with a set goal in mind.
 Some want to nurse until their baby is ready to stop (baby-led weaning), which may mean nursing for years.
 Some want to nurse until they return to work; some want to nurse until their baby gets teeth.
 Others will aim for nursing til their baby is 12 months old, as the AAP recommends.
 Some don’t want to put their baby to the breast at all, and will exclusively pump their milk and feed it to their baby in a bottle.

 I always cringe when moms answer the question “Are you going to breastfeed?” and they answer “I’m going to try…”.
 This sets them up for failure before their baby is even born.
 How did the human race survive for millions of years if breastfeeding didn’t work for the vast majority of them?